-- 1. If another staff person is nearby, notify them by the "code" established within the agency that an emergency is happening and they should immediately contact 911 and the immediate supervisor within the building. - 1.
-Follow the instructions of the robber and do not try to intervene. - 2.
+- 1. Follow the instructions of the robber and do not try to intervene. - 2.
 Give them whatever they demand. - 3.
-Stay calm, and listen carefully and try to remember everything about the individual for future use.

-3.4.Call 9-1-1 as soon as possible.
+Stay calm, and listen carefully and try to remember everything about the individual for future use. - 4.
+Call 9-1-1 as soon as possible.